 Derivative Securities……...…………………………………………….…..21

-Business Enterprises for Minority, Women and Persons with Disabilities……………………………………………………………….....22

 Compliance, Ethics and Conflicts of Interest……..………………………..22

 Purpose

-The Investment Policy Statement provides the guiding principles for the University of Illinois System (the “System”) to effectively supervise, monitor, and evaluate the investment of its financial assets to optimize returns within appropriate risk parameters.
+The Investment Policy Statement provides the guiding principles for the University of Illinois System (the “system”) to effectively supervise, monitor, and evaluate the investment of its financial assets.
 The Board of Trustees (the “Board”) and its delegates intend to invest all available system funds in one of the system investment programs.
 The objective and time horizon of a fund will generally determine the appropriate investment program.
 The system attempts to pool assets whenever possible to provide efficient administration and investment flexibility.

 Definitions

-Endowment Pool
+Long-Term Investment Pool (the “LTIP”)

-The endowment pool represents gifts that have been donated to the system to support research, academic, or capital programs.
+The LTIP is comprised of permanent core operating funds and endowment funds—including gifts that have been donated to the system to support research, academic, or capital programs; income funds related to system-held endowments; royalty income; and self-insurance funds.
+Endowment funds are defined as institutional funds and, under the terms of the gift instrument, are not wholly expendable by the institution on a current basis.
 Some may be restricted to a specific purpose whereas others may be entirely unrestricted.
-The management of these funds on a consolidated basis permits a pooled total return investment approach with a long-term investment horizon.
-Endowment funds are defined as institutional funds and, under the terms of the gift instrument, are not wholly expendable by the institution on a current basis.
-Quasi-endowments established by the Comptroller are invested in the commingled endowment pool whenever feasible.
+Management of these funds on a consolidated basis permits a pooled total return investment approach with a long-term investment horizon.
+Quasi-endowments established by the Comptroller are invested in the LTIP whenever feasible.

 Operating Pool

-The operating pool represents all funds available for current use in support of the system’s academic programs and support functions.
+The operating pool represents funds available for current use in support of the system’s academic programs and support functions.
 These operating assets are budgeted to designated operations within the system.
 Operating funds are pooled to provide the system continuity of mission, investment flexibility, and efficient administration.
 The consolidated management of these funds also allows robust tracking and investment performance reporting, plus a larger base from which to meet demands for liquidity.
 All liquidity needs of the system will be met from these funds.
-This category includes student loan funds, agency funds, self-insurance reserves, and auxiliary operating funds.
+This category primarily includes tuition and fees, student loan funds, self-insurance programs, and hospital and auxiliary operating funds.

 Separately Invested Funds